 Throughout your career, from graduation to retirement, Boston University Alumni Association is committed to helping you define and achieve your personal professional goals.
 To learn more about CareerBeam© and all of the other great career resources provided by the BU Alumni Association, visit “Careers” on www.bu.edu/alumni.

 Direct2Experts is a Distributed Interoperable Research Experts Collaboration Tool open to all biomedical institutions with the goal of improving “biomedical research and leverag[ing] our strengths as a community by creating a network that enables easy access to expertise and related resources across institutions regardless of local platforms and tools, and in collaboration with participating institutions to ensure access to approved and verified data.”

 To read about “Planning Career Paths for Ph.D.s” in the Journal Science click here.

 WEST, a group whose mission is advancing Women in the business of Science & Technology, hosts various development and networking events each semester specifically for women working in the fields of science and/or technology.
 For more information, please click here.

-For information on the The PhRMA Foundation Program(s) in Pharmacology for Pre Doctoral and Post Doctoral Fellowships, please click here.
+For information on the The PhRMA Foundation Program(s) in Pharmacology/Toxicology for Pre Doctoral Fellowships, please click here.